Authenticity and Warmth: The Promise of Sites et Paysages Since 1982

 From Lanloup, it’s easy to explore other iconic sites of cultural Brittany.
 The Paimpol area, Plouha cliffs, and trails to Bréhat are all within reach by bike (greenways) or on foot (GR34).

 Ready to settle in Brittany?
 Whether you prefer a fully equipped mobile home or a wilder Brittany campsite, Sites et Paysages campsites welcome you.
-To stay in the authentic spirit of Le Neptune, check out our selection of Côtes-d’Armor campsites as well.

 The choice is yours: pick your next base among our Sites et Paysages campsites and experience Brittany through culture and heart.